cogtoolslab/improvised_numerals/results/README.md

-Directory to contain results for this project:

-- `/results/csv`: dataframes
-- `/results/plots`: plots
+This directory contains results from each experiment in this project.